Gunman opens fire in Texas high school, killing up to 10

 Authorities did not immediately confirm that report.

+Trump added in a tweet that early reports were "not looking good.
+God bless all!"

+First lady Melania Trump also weighed in on Twitter, saying her "heart goes out to Santa Fe and all of Texas today."

-The shooting was all but certain to re-ignite the national debate over gun regulations.
-In the aftermath of the Feb.
-14 attack on Marjory Stoneman Douglas High School, survivors pulled all-nighters, petitioned city councils and state lawmakers, and organized protests in a grass-roots movement.
+In the aftermath of the assault on Marjory Stoneman Douglas High School, survivors pulled all-nighters, petitioned city councils and state lawmakers, and organized protests in a grass-roots movement.

 Within weeks, state lawmakers adopted changes, including new weapons restrictions.
 The move cemented the gun-friendly state's break with the National Rifle Association.
 The NRA fought back with a lawsuit.